How Will Data Science Accelerate the Circular Economy?

 As we move towards a circular model, material efficiency becomes a predominant concern.

-Making products with fewer materials and minimizing waste in production processes can bring substantial economic and environmental benefits.
+Making products with fewer materials and minimising waste in production processes can bring substantial economic and environmental benefits.

-Efficient use of materials can drastically reduce waste and support the usage sustainable use of resources.
+Efficient use of materials can drastically reduce waste and support the sustainable use of resources.

-There are different types of fabrics at our disposal, including cotton, polyester, linen and silk.
+We have different types of fabric at our disposal, including cotton, polyester, linen, and silk.

 Each type of fabric has different costs and attributes, such as durability, comfort and environmental impact.

-The goal of the manufacturer is to minimize the overall cost of production while meeting the necessary quality and sustainability standards.
+The manufacturer's goal is to minimise overall production costs while meeting required quality and sustainability standards.

 What is the best mix to meet our profitability and sustainability goals?